 Many of you have asked for this post.
 How do I choose the right wall to wall carpet?
-Well here it is.
+And, what are the best carpet colours?
+Well, here is my advice.

-Here is another dramatic room with natural fibre carpet with a pretty herringbone texture below.
+Here is another dramatic room with a natural fibre carpet with a pretty herringbone texture below.

 And a glamorous room with black and gold accents (below).
 Natural fibre carpet can work well with either a rustic casual, or a more refined look.